Get

 Appearance

-The Sphynx comes in a wide variety of colors and patterns, including black, red, white, chocolate, lavender, tabby, tortoiseshell, calico, bicolor, and pointed and mink patterns.
-Because the skin pigment is skin-deep, light conditions can make it tough to distinguish their true color.
+They come in many colors and patterns, including black, red, white, chocolate, and lavender, as well as tabby, tortoiseshell, calico, and bicolor.
+Some Sphynx cats also show pointed or mink-like coloring.
+Because their color shows directly on the skin instead of fur, lighting can sometimes make it hard to tell their true color.

 Grooming and Care

-The Sphynx cat has no hair at all and lacks whiskers.
-Because there is no hair, the oils stay on the body, making the cat sticky to the touch.
+The Sphynx cat usually lacks normal fur and may have sparse or broken whiskers.
+Because there is no hair, the oils stay on the skin, making the cat sticky to the touch.
 These oils attract and hold dirt, which will rub off on your furniture and floors.
-If left on too long, the cat can begin to smell bad.
+If left on too long, the cat can begin to smell bad, and the oils can lead to skin infections or secondary yeast overgrowth.

-Experts recommend bathing your Sphynx weekly to remove the oils.
+Veterinarians recommend bathing your Sphynx every 1–2 weeks, depending on oil production.
 Hairless cats seem to enjoy the warm water much more than other cats, and they get used to it quickly if you are vigilant with weekly baths.

 The Sphynx will get cold quickly, and many people put them in clothes to help keep them warm.
 They will often stay near a heater or furnace during the cold season.
 You must also trim the nails occasionally and brush their teeth with cat-safe toothpaste.